Directory bookmarks with Zsh

 lldpd: implementation of IEEE 802.1ab (LLDP)

-Because ~-lldpd is substituted during file name expansion, it is possible to use it in any command like a regular directory, like shown above.
-The - prefix is only here to avoid collision with home directories.
+Because ~-lldpd is substituted during filename expansion, you can use it in any command like a regular directory, as shown above.
+The - prefix avoids collisions with home directories.

-Bookmarks are kept into a dedicated directory, $MARKPATH.
-Each bookmark is a symbolic link to the target directory: for example, ~-lldpd should be expanded to $MARKPATH/lldpd which points to the appropriate directory.
-Assuming that you have populated $MARKPATH with some links, here is how bookmarks are registered:
+Bookmarks live in a dedicated directory, $MARKPATH.
+Each bookmark is a symbolic link to the target directory: for example, ~-lldpd expands to $MARKPATH/lldpd, which points to the appropriate directory.
+Assuming you have populated $MARKPATH with some links, here is how to register bookmarks:

 for link ($MARKPATH/*(N@)) {